It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: Abstract

 \section{Abstract}

 Maximum likelihood estimators (MLE) and control variate estimators (CVE) have been used in conjunction with known information across sketching algorithms and applications in machine learning.
-We prove that under certain conditions in an exponential family, an optimal CVE will achieve the same asymptotic variance as the MLE, giving an Expectation-Maximization (EM) algorithm for the MLE.
-Experiments show the EM algorithm is faster and numerically stable compared to other root finding algorithms for the MLE for the bivariate Normal distribution, and we expect this to hold across distributions satisfying these conditions.
-We show how the EM algorithm leads to reproducibility for algorithms using MLE / CVE, and demonstrate how the EM algorithm leads to finding the MLE when the CV weights are known.
+We prove that under certain conditions in an exponential family, an optimal CVE will achieve the same asymptotic variance as the MLE, giving a fixed point algorithm for the MLE.
+Experiments show the fixed point algorithm is faster and numerically stable compared to other root finding algorithms for the MLE for the bivariate Normal distribution, and we expect this to hold across distributions satisfying these conditions.
+We show how this algorithm leads to reproducibility for algorithms using MLE / CVE, and demonstrate how the algorithm leads to finding the MLE when the CV weights are known.

-\section{Introduction}
+\section{INTRODUCTION}

 Many applications of estimation via sketching algorithms use information about known parameters, such as marginal information, in conjunction with maximum likelihood estimation \citep{shao2003mathematical} or control variates \citep{lavenberg1981perspective}.
 Examples range from estimating inner products \citep{li2006improving} or angles \citep{kang2018improving} via random projections, to estimating spectral densities of large matrices \citep{adams2018estimating}, to generating sketches of large-scale data \citep{pratap2021variance,pratap2022improving}, and to sampling from sparse data \citep{li2008one}.